Numerous vulnerabilities in Faveo Helpdesk

 The affected routes are:

-- /ticket/priority - Create an edit ticket priority levels
+• /ticket/priority - Create and edit ticket priority levels

 All of these endpoints should be accessible to administrator accounts only, and missing access control on these endpoints could be catastrophic.